-The minor in Creative Writing offers students the opportunity to learn the craft of writing by studying the works of published writers, by writing and revising their own work, and by examining, critiquing, and supporting each others’ work in and out of workshop.
+The minor in Creative Writing emphasizes the connection between thoughtful reading and literary writing and offers students the opportunity to learn the craft of writing.
+Students will study the works of published writers, write and revise their own work, and examine, critique, and support each others’ work in and out of workshop.

-The workshop component of the minor is designed to provide incremental exposure to the writing process.
-At the 200-level (206 Creative Writing), students are introduced to multiple genres, such as poetry and fiction.
-They also discuss published work and complete writing exercises which focus on particular, isolated aspects of craft.
-Students are introduced to the workshop method, but the course is primarily lecture/discussion.
-At the 300-level, students continue their study in workshops that focus on a single genre (304 Poetry Workshop, 306 Fiction Workshop).
-These courses function primarily as workshops, with some lecture/discussion of published work and craft issues.
-The 400-level course (406 Writer’s Workshop) is the most intensive course, a capstone class in creative writing, in which students must produce a significant body of work, such as a chapbook of poems, a series of stories, a full-length play, the beginning of a novel, or a combination of these.
+The workshop component of the minor provides incremental exposure to the writing process.
+In CWR 206 Creative Writing, students are introduced to poetry and fiction writing.
+At the 300-level, students continue their study in workshops that focus on a single genre (CWR 304 Poetry Workshop and CWR 306 Fiction Workshop).
+CWR 406 Writer’s Workshop is the most intensive course in the minor, a capstone class in creative writing.
+During the class, students produce a significant body of work, such as a chapbook of poems or a series of stories.

 For more information, contact Catie Rosemurgy.